fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

       <li>Compile code, run tests and packaged to be deployed by CodeDeploy</li>
       <li>Pay-as-you-go pricing.
 Pay for build time</li>
       <li>Like Jenkins</li>
+      <li>The <a href="https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html">post_build phase</a> is an optional sequence that represents the commands that CodeBuild runs after the build.</li>
     </ul>
   </li>
   <li>AWS <b>CodeArtifact</b>